luukasmakila/cri-resource-manager/demo/memtierd/README.md

 ## About the metrics

 RAM Saved (G)
-- Tells how much RAM is being saved by swapping out the idle workloads.
+- How much RAM is being saved by swapping out the idle workloads.

 RAM Saved (%)
-- Tells how big the total memory saved is in comparsin to the overall memory of the system.
+- How big the total memory saved is in comparison to the overall memory of the system.

 Compressed (%)
-- Tells how well the data is being compressed.
+- How well the data is being compressed.

 RAM vs Swap
-- Tells how the memory is being distributed between RAM and Swap.
+- How the memory is being distributed between RAM and the swap.

 Page faults
-- Tells how many new page faults happen in between the requests from Grafana.
+- How many new page faults happen in between the requests from Grafana.
 This is a way to express the possible performance hit workloads experience if being tracked by Memtierd.

 ![alt text](https://github.com/luukasmakila/cri-resource-manager/blob/memtier-nri/demo/memtierd/memtierd-demo.png)